 All events are free and open to the public

-Juror Aline Smithson, Founder & Editor-in-Chief of LENSCRATCH, selected photographs by 32 CPAC members to exhibit.
-She also selected 21 additional works for inclusion in the exhibition catalog as a Special Mention subset.
-All together, the show highlights works by 53 CPAC members selected from a pool of 146 photographers who submitted more than 730 images.
+Juror Gregory Harris, the Donald and Marilyn Keough Curator of Photography at the High Museum of Art in Atlanta, selected photographs by 16 CPAC members to exhibit.
+He also selected 16 additional works for inclusion in the exhibition catalog as a Special Mention subset.
+All together, the show highlights works by 25 CPAC members selected from a pool of 147 photographers who submitted more than 800 images.

-At the Award Ceremony on July 17, Smithson presented her selections for Best in Show and two Honorable Mention awards.
-The Best in Show winner received $300 and the image was added to our Permanent Collection.
-The Director’s Choice winner received a $100 award, presented by CPAC Executive Director & Curator Samantha Johnston.
-All award winners also received a catalog.
+At the Opening Reception and Award Ceremony on July 9th, Harris will present his selections for Best in Show and Honorable Mention.
+The Best in Show winner will receive $300 and the image will be added to our Permanent Collection.
+The Director’s Choice winner will receive a $100 award, presented by Samantha Johnston, CPAC Executive Director & Curator.
+All award winners will also receive a exhibition catalog.